jugechengzi/Rationalization-MCD/Readme.md

 # MCD
 This repo contains Pytorch implementation of MCD.
-Most of our codes are built on top of our baseline FR.
+Most of our code are built on top of our previous work FR.
 ## Environments
 torch 1.13.1+cu11.6. python 3.7.16.
 ## Datasets